Reinforcement Learning with Exogenous States and Rewards: Decomposing a 2-Exogenous State MDP: Optimization Formulations

 We have chosen instead to replace conditional mutual information with a quantity we call the conditional correlation coefficient (CCC).
 To motivate the CCC, assume that variables $X,Y,Z$ are distributed according to a multivariate Gaussian distribution.
 In this case, it is known \citep{baba2004partial} that $X$ and $Y$ are conditionally independent given $Z$, if and only if where $\Sigma_{AA}$ is the covariance matrix of $A$ and $\Sigma_{AB}$ is the cross-covariance matrix of $A$ and $B$.
 We can normalize the above expression to obtain the normalized cross-covariance matrix

 It is not hard to see that Equation~\eqref{eq:CCC} holds if and only if

 where $\tr(\cdot)$ is the trace function.
 We call the quantity $\tr(V^\top(X,Y,Z)\cdot V(X,Y,Z))$ the \textit{conditional correlation coefficient} (CCC), and we denote it by $CCC(X,Y\mid Z)$.\footnote{In \cite{dietterich2018}, we referred to this quantity as the Partial Correlation Coefficient (PCC), but this was an error.
 While the PCC can be used to determine conditional independence for Gaussians, it is a different quantity.} Because \eqref{eq:CCC} involves matrix inversion, we apply Tikhonov regularization \citep{tikhonov1977} to all inverse matrices with a small positive constant $\lambda>0$ for numerical stability.
 For instance, $\Sigma_{XX}^{-1/2}$ becomes $(\Sigma_{XX}+\lambda\cdot\mathbb{I}_n)^{-1/2}$, where $n$ is the size of random vector $X$.

-Of course, the equivalence of zero CCC and conditional independence does not necessarily hold outside of the multivariate Gaussian distribution.
-A more general approach, which inspired our CCC method, would be to employ kernel measures of conditional independence \citep{fukumizu2004dimensionality,fukumizu2008kernel}.
-These define normalized cross-covariance operators on reproducing kernel Hilbert spaces (RKHS) and establish that conditional independence holds if and only if the Hilbert-Schmidt norm of the operator is 0.
-Unfortunately, mapping our data into an RKHS would make the exogenous space discovery problem hard to optimize in terms of the underlying projection matrix $W_{exo}$.
-Instead, we directly optimize over the linearly projected data.
-Our experiments in Section \ref{sec:experiments} demonstrate that, despite being much simpler than kernel measures of conditional independence, our method can still provide useful results in MDPs with nonlinear dynamics.
+We note that the CCC is inspired by the conditional cross-covariance operator in Reproducing Kernel Hilbert Space (RKHS), which serves as a measure of conditional dependence of random variables \citep{fukumizu2008kernel,fukumizu2004dimensionality}.